reTHINK-project/testbeds/nodes/PT-node/Readme.md

 All this services are compiled in one docker-compose.yml file;

-If you need know more, see [here](https://docs.docker.com/compose/overview/)
+If you need know more or how to install the docker-compose, please view [here](https://docs.docker.com/compose/overview/)

-This yml file are splited by services, for example:
+This yml file is split by services, for example:

 ```yml
 version: '2'